tarwn/lessthandot-hugo/blogs/content/posts/2013-04-04-how-i-prepared-mcse.md

 </p>

 <p style="text-align: justify">
   I started by reading the excellent book <a href="http://amzn.to/1Lll6Ts">Microsoft SQL Server 2012 Analysis Services: The BISM Tabular Model</a> by SSAS Maestros Chris Webb, Alberto Ferrari and Marco Russo, which comes at a whopping 656 pages.
-It’s a great book and it will teach you everything you need to know about tabular models and DAX, but actually it’s much too detailed for just exam preparation.
-But hey, a little too much knowledge doesn’t hurt anyone, right?
+It's a great book and it will teach you everything you need to know about tabular models and DAX, but actually it's much too detailed for just exam preparation.
+But hey, a little too much knowledge doesn't hurt anyone, right?
 So if you just want to get up to speed with SSAS tabular you can skip a few chapters, such as DAX Advanced for example.
 </p>

 <p style="text-align: justify">
-  For SSAS multidimensional and Reporting Services, I just re-read the relevant chapters of <a href="http://amzn.to/1fpNzJi">the 70-448 training kit</a>, giving more attention to features I don’t use a lot, like pro-active caching, MDX (I know, sorry Chris Webb) and administrating SSAS and SSRS servers.
-I skipped the data mining chapter, as it apparently didn’t make the exam <em>Skills Measured</em> section.
+  For SSAS multidimensional and Reporting Services, I just re-read the relevant chapters of <a href="http://amzn.to/1fpNzJi">the 70-448 training kit</a>, giving more attention to features I don't use a lot, like pro-active caching, MDX (I know, sorry Chris Webb) and administrating SSAS and SSRS servers.
+I skipped the data mining chapter, as it apparently didn't make the exam <em>Skills Measured</em> section.
 I digged deeper into SSAS and SSRS administration by reading relevant blogs and MSDN articles, such as <a href="http://msdn.microsoft.com/en-us/library/ms157403.aspx">Reporting Services Execution and Trace Logging</a>.
 </p>

 <p style="text-align: justify">